Substra/substra-documentation/src/getting_started/installation/local_install_skaffold.md

 substra  --help
 ```

-This is it, if you the `substra login` command exited successfully, you're good to go!
+This is it, if the `substra login` command exited successfully, you're good to go!

 Congratulations \o/